KM-1/BERBER-MNIST-dataset/README.md

 What is it?
 -----------
 The BERBER-MNIST Dataset is a set of handwritten uppercase character of Amazigh script.
-Derived from the EMNIST Dataset and **compatible with the MNIST paradigm**.
+Derived from the EMNIST Dataset and **compatible with the All MNIST algorithms**.

 Formats
 -------